gzcharleszhang/course-planner/contributing.md

 free to merge it.
 1. **Reviewers: once you approved a PR, please don't merge it and let the author merge it themselves.**
-1. Rince and repeat :)
+1. Rinse and repeat :)